-CMYK colours are subtractive – this means that the starting canvas is white and as colours are added, it gets darker and darker until it’s black.
-RGB colours are the opposite; they’re additive, which means you start with a black canvas and colours are added to create the final image.
+CMYK colours are made from cyan, magenta, yellow and black (key).
+They are subtractive – this means that the starting canvas is white and as colours are added, it gets darker and darker until it’s black.

 The RGB colour spectrum is huge – much larger than the CMYK spectrum.
 This means that some colours, like fluorescent orange and green, aren’t available within the CMYK spectrum.
-Commercial printing presses, like ours, print onto white paper, so to get the best end product it’s a really good idea to convert your designs to CMYK before you send it to us.
+Commercial printing presses, like ours, print onto white paper and we add colours until the canvas is darker.

 Technically if you added cyan, magenta and yellow together in equal and large amounts, it would create black.
 However, due to impurities of the ink, true black is hard to recreate – that’s why printers include a black ink (K) along with the other colours.